jamestq/fcc-backend-project/README.md

+This is the code for the Back End Development and APIs projects by FCC.

+Link to the projects' page: https://www.freecodecamp.org/learn/back-end-development-and-apis#back-end-development-and-apis-projectsi

 ## Timestamp Microservice

 A request to <code>/api/:date?</code> with a valid date returns a JSON object with a unix key that is a Unix timestamp of the input date in milliseconds, and a utc key that is a string of the input date in the format: <code>Weekday DD MMM YYYY HH:MM:SS GMT.</code>